The Austin Calendar Is Your Income Calendar

 Annual Revenue Projection: Putting It Together

-Without strategic event pricing, that same property might only net $40k–$50k annually.
-The 30–40% lift comes from smart pricing during peaks, not from any difference in property quality.
+Net income depends on your mortgage, expenses, and management costs, but the pattern holds: without strategic event pricing, that same property might gross closer to $50k–$60k.
+The lift comes from smart pricing during peaks, not from any difference in property quality.
+These figures are illustrative market estimates, not a guarantee for any specific property.

 Execution: Calendar-Based Pricing Strategy